gregfoletta/articles.foletta.org/content/post/2021-02-05-a-bit-on-the-nose/index.markdown

 categories: [R]
 ---

-I've never been particularly interested in horse racing, however I've married into a family that's mad for it.
-Each of them has their own ideas and combinations of factors that lead them to bet on a particular horse; it could be form, barrier position, track condition, and many others.
+I've never been particularly interested in horse racing, but I married into a family that loves it.
+Each in-law has their own ideas and combinations of factors that lead them to bet on a particular horse, be it form, barrier position, track condition, trainer, or jockey.

-I was interested at coming at the problem from a data driven perspective.
-I must admit that there was an initial arrogance that overcame me; an assumption that "of course I can do this better".
-In fact I've seen this in many places where 'data scientists' stroll into areas with the tools and data, but a lack of understanding of the problem space.
-Poor assumptions surely abound, and incorrect conclusions are almost certainly reached.
+After being drawn into conversations about their preferred selection methods, I wanted come at the problem from a data driven perspective.
+I must admit I had an initial feeling of arrogance, thinking "of course I can do this better".
+In fact I've seen this in many places where 'data scientists' stroll into fields of enquiry armed with data and a swag of models, but lacking an understanding of the problem space.
+Poor assumptions abound, and incorrect conclusions are almost certainly reached.

+I was determined not to fall into the same traps, and after quashing my misplaced sense of superiority, I started to think about how to approach the problem at hand.
+Rather than diving straight into prediction - models akimbo - the best place to start is to create naive baseline models of the data.
+This gives us something to compare the performance of any complicated models.

-After I quashed this misplaced sense of superiority, I started to think about how I could compute naive baselines that any models I may create could be compared against.
-The first naive model is to pick a random horse in each race.
+The first naive model we will create is simply to pick a random horse in each race.
 This is the lower bound for model predictive accuracy.
 The second naive model is to pick the favourite in each race.
 The favourite has many of the factors that we would be using in the model already built in: form, barrier position, trainer, jockey, etc. Any model we create needs to do better than this, otherwise we're no better than consensus.

-In this article I will answer the following question:
+To put it simply, we want to answer the following question:

 > What is the mean and distribution of returns, and the predictive accuracy, of betting on a random and the favourite respectively in a horse race?